denysnando/process-disbursement/README.md

      bundle exec rake db:migrate
      bundle exec rake db:seed
      bundle exec sidekiq
-     bundle exec rake disbursement:process_disbursement # you can run the rake as soon as you start the project, however, a sidekiq-cron runs the job every day at 7:50
+     bundle exec rake disbursement:process_disbursement # you can run the rake as soon as you start the project
    ```

 ## Usage